victortavaresdev/victortavaresdev/README_en.md

 ## 👨‍💻 About Me

-🔹 Front-end Developer focusing on React.js</br>
+🔹 Front-end Developer focusing on ReactJS</br>
 🔹 Systems Analysis and Development Student
-🔹 Passionate about technology and continuous learning to keep myself in constant professional evolution
+🔹 Passionate about technology and continuous learning.

 ## 🛠 Technologies & Tools